|

 little wisps of light that break through now and again as if you were looking

 up at the surface of the water from far below.
-Beginning with track one the listener is submerged in these
+Beginning with track one the listener is submerged in thesedensely atmospheric soundscapes that ebb and flow much as the tides and

 currents do in the ocean that this collection of songs successfully evoke.
 Once